 Our intentional scheduling allows campers to experience the activities they know and love, while trying new things in a comfortable environment.
 They also learn how to be supportive teammates and friends.

-Our campers also have a daily elective, which changes weekly, giving campers the opportunity to focus in a small group setting on activities that interest them most.
-Campers participate at electives in Senior or Junior groups, rather than by age group and/or bunk, and for many, activities are grouped by skill ability.
-This provides our campers with two unique experiences: spending time with campers of different ages and skill based development.
+Our campers have one elective period daily, which changes weekly, allowing campers to focus in a small group setting on activities that interest them most.
+Campers participate at electives in Senior or Junior groups, rather than by age group or bunk, and for many, activities are grouped by skill ability.

-Because we run all of our electives each week of the summer, and campers rotate through the electives, we are able to have elective groups devoted to campers wanting to learn basic skills and elective groups devoted to campers looking to improve on advanced skills.
+Because we run all of our electives each week of the summer, and campers rotate through the electives, we can have elective groups devoted to campers wanting to learn basic skills and elective groups dedicated to campers looking to improve on advanced skills.

 A typical day at Camp Pinecliffe begins at 7:30 when our bugle plays Reveille, waking the camp.